Cheltenham: will these favourites be bankers or blowouts?

 The winner of this race in 2024 and the winner of 14 of his 21 starts, there is no sign age is catching up with him yet, as he was last seen defeating Bob Olinger (the only horse to finish ahead of him in last year’s Stayers’), by seven lengths in Leopardstown’s Christmas Hurdle.

-He has now racked up three successive Grade One wins and although this looks a good renewal of the race, with several progressive younger horses such as Honesty Policy, Kabrak Du Mathan and Ma Shantou, they still need to improve.
+He has now racked up three successive Grade One wins and although this looks a good renewal of the race, with several progressive younger horses such as Honesty Policy, Kabral Du Mathan and Ma Shantou, they still need to improve.

 He isn’t the sexiest price, but I think the top-rated runner can make up for last year’s defeat and regain his crown.